radian-software/prescient.el/README.md

   default value follows the conventions of [`no-littering`][no-littering].

-* `prescient-filter-method`: Which algorithm to use for filtering candidates.
+* `prescient-filter-method`: A list of algorithms to use for filtering candidates.
 The default is `literal` and `initialism` as described above, but you can also use substring matching, initialism matching, regexp matching, fuzzy matching, or any combination of those.
 See